 Call Secure Data action

 Use the Call Secure Data data action in a secure call or voice bot flow tasks and then call sensitive values from a data action database.
 Typically, use this action when dealing with sensitive data, for example, charging a caller’s credit card or obtaining a password.
+Architect grants read access to secure variables so that you can use them in the action’s expressions without extracting to a non-secure variable prior to using them.
 This action is available in the Data category of the task editor’s Toolbox.

 Type a distinctive name for the Call Secure Data data action.
 The label you enter here becomes the action’s name displayed in the call flow structure.